kalisio/kdk/docs/api/core/application.md

 * **memory**: instead of generating a DB adapter service will create a mock with a [feathers-memory](https://github.com/feathersjs-ecosystem/feathers-memory) service instead with provided options

 Depending on the options you have to create a *models* and *services* directories containing the required files to declare your services, e.g. your folder/file hierarchy should look like this:
-* *index.js*: contains adefault function instantiating all the services
+* *index.js*: contains a default function instantiating all the services
-* *models* : constains one file per database adapter you'd like to support
+* *models* : contains one file per database adapter you'd like to support
   * *serviceName.model.mongodb.js* : exporting the data model managed by your service in [MongoDB](https://docs.feathersjs.com/api/databases/mongodb.html),
   * *serviceName.model.levelup.js* : exporting the data model managed by your service in [LevelUP](https://github.com/feathersjs/feathers-levelup),
   * ...